smart-edge-open/ido-specs/doc/core-network/openness_5g_nsa.md

 NOTE:
 1. In the above picture, the GW-U components (SGW-U and PGW-U) are not part of OpenNESS solution.
-2. There is no standard defined by 3GPP for the deployment of edge with 5G NSA.
+2. There is no standard defined by 3GPP for the deployment of MEC with 5G NSA.
 The solution provided by OpenNESS is just a reference

-The [4G CUPS Management API] exposed by the OpenNESS Core Network Configuration Agent (CNCA) can be used to set the appropriate configuration rules in the LTE Access Network through the OAM agent.
-These configurations can be grouped into three categories:
+The [4G CUPS Management API] exposed by the OpenNESS Core Network Configuration Agent (CNCA) can be used to set the appropriate configuration rules in the LTE Access Network through the OAM(Operations, Administration and Maintenance) agent.
+The OAM agent functionality should be part of EPC Core solution to add/update certain configuration information which is outside the scope of standards.
+The OAM configuration information supported by OpenNESS can be grouped into three categories as described below:

 - Config: Configure Sxx related IP address of user plane.
 Since the EPC control plane can also learn these parameters through other means, whether these parameters are required is vendor-dependent.

 - Selectors: Bind the user plane to APN, TAC, etc. in the control plane, so that UEs can be assigned to a particular user plane (PGW-U and/or SGW-U) at the time of connection establishment.

-- Entitlements: Allow further level of control in the gateway selection for UEs at EPC Control plane through IMSI's.
+- Entitlements: Allow further level of control in the gateway selection for UEs at EPC Control plane through IMSI's (International Mobile Subscriber Identity).
 It is recommended to use some level of indirect reference of IMSI's (proprietary to the operator network) to identify UEs, rather than to use IMSI itself.

+OpenNESS suggests a REST based OAM interface APIs to configure the information.

 Further information on the OpenNESS implementation can be found in [OpenNESS_EPC]